List of tallest buildings in Markham

-This list of tallest buildings in Markham, Ontario ranks buildings in the city by height.
 Markham is a city in the Greater Toronto Area, located north of Toronto.
 Its growth has led to the emergence of low and high-rise buildings to reduce urban sprawl.
 Several residential high-rises reaching above 50 m (164 ft) have emerged in the 2010s, a trend that has intensified in the early 2020s.
 Most of the city's tall buildings are located in the area of Downtown Markham along Highway 7 from Warden Avenue to Kennedy Road and mainly residential structures.

 Mainly a suburban area, Markham's buildings are mostly residential condos, hotels with a few office towers.
 Height restrictions were in place near Buttonville Municipal Airport that have been eliminated with the closure of the airport.

+Map of tallest buildings

+This map displays the location of buildings taller than 75 m (246 ft) in Markham, which are distributed throughout the city across multiple locations.

 Tallest buildings

-This list ranks buildings in Markham that stand at least 50 m (164 ft) tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in Markham that stand at least 75 m (246 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Estimated heights are in italics.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.